 Advanced Certificate Requirements

-Learners who have completed the requirements for the Foundational Certificate (Digital Certificate) are eligible to apply for the Advanced Certificate.
+All learners who have successfully completed the requirements for the Foundational Certificate are eligible to continue their studies towards the Advanced Certificate.

 Certificate Requirements & Structure:

 In order to be eligible to receive the Advanced Certificate, learners must complete:

 - Independent Study Capstone Project under supervision of NBM faculty member (20 hours)